thomass171/osm-world-mesh/README.md

 osmNode is unique and unambiguous always.
 The location (LatLon) is that of OSM and thus a fix reference.

-meshPoint is the result of some mesh creation and the location is a vague result including projection.
+MeshNode is the result of some mesh creation and the location is a vague result including projection.
 The location isn't suited for lookup.
 Lookup needs to be done by the semantics of the point.
+Most meshNodes should be related to an osmNode.

 # Services